Construction Site Accident Attorneys in Dallas, TX

 Construction accidents come in many forms, such as when a construction worker falls from an unfinished balcony or when a tensioning cable laid in concrete snaps and hits unsuspecting workers below.

 A keen understanding of the responsibilities of all involved parties and of all applicable laws and regulations is fundamental to the success of construction accident claims.

-Call experienced Dallas construction accident attorneys at Lyons & Simmons, LLP for trusted advocacy.
+Call experienced construction accident trial lawyers at Lyons & Simmons, LLP.

 With hands-on occupations like construction work, there are several ways a job can go wrong and cause a serious injury.
 Even as a bystander, construction sites can be extremely dangerous.
 Construction accidents happen for a number of reasons, including malfunctioning equipment, inadequate worker training, poor management, and carelessness.
 Whatever the reason, construction accidents do happen, and they can be extremely damaging, or even life-threatening.

 - Falls: Construction workers often work from extreme heights on scaffolding, planks, platforms, or high buildings.
 When working from such heights, it a worker is inadequately secured, he or she could fall and be seriously injured.

 - Slip & Fall Accidents - A fall from any height can be very damaging, especially at a construction site where hazardous tools and materials litter the area.
 A misplaced tool, unsecured cord, or loose board could cause a serious fall and may result in severe injuries.